binaryphile/concorde/README.md

 shpec/hello_world_shpec.bash: line 1: hello_world.bash: No such file or directory
 ```

 What?
 It failed?
-Oh yeah, when `hello_world_shpec.bash` runs
+Oh yeah, when `hello_world_shpec.bash` runs `source
-`source hello_world.bash`, bash looks for `hello_world.bash` in the
+hello_world.bash`, bash looks for `hello_world.bash` in the current
-current directory (and then in the PATH, but `hello_world.bash` isn't
-there either), so the current directory determines whether the test is
+directory, so the current directory determines whether the test is able
-able to run.
+to run.
 Darn it.

 I could just change the line to `source lib/hello_world.bash`, but then
 the test would only work when I run the command from this directory and
-I'd like it to work anywhere.
+I'd basically have the same problem.
+I want it to work from anywhere.

-Let's update `hello_world_shpec.bash`:
+I know, let's update `hello_world_shpec.bash`:

 ``` bash
 source concorde.bash